bcdev/jpy/README.md

 * Java arrays translate into Python sequence objects
 * Java API for accessing Python objects (`jpy.jar`)

-jpy has been tested with Python 3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows, and macOS.
+jpy has been tested with Python 3.4 and 3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows 10, and macOS.

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application Platform project, funded by the [European Space Agency](http://www.esa.int/ESA) (ESA).
+The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application Platform project, funded by the [European Space Agency](http://www.esa.int/ESA) (ESA). (jpy is bundled with the SNAP distribution.)

 Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Python and Java since the Python extension code must be able to call back into the Java APIs.